Kali-Hac/SM-SGE/README.md

 ![image](https://github.com/Kali-Hac/SM-SGE/blob/main/img/overview.png)

 Abstract: Person re-identification via 3D skeletons is an emerging topic with great potential in security-critical applications.
 Existing methods typically learn body and motion features from the body-joint trajectory, whereas they lack a systematic way to model body structure and underlying relations of body components beyond the scale of body joints.
-In this paper, we for the first time propose a Self-supervised Multi-scale Skeleton Graph Encoding (SM-SGE) framework that comprehensively models human body, component relations, and skeleton dynamics from \textit{unlabeled} skeleton graphs of various scales to learn an effective skeleton representation for person Re-ID.
-Specifically, we first devise \textit{multi-scale skeleton graphs} with coarse-to-fine human body partitions, which enables us to model body structure and skeleton dynamics at multiple levels.
-Second, to mine inherent correlations between body components in skeletal motion, we propose a \textit{multi-scale graph relation network} to learn structural relations between adjacent body-component nodes and collaborative relations among nodes of different scales, so as to capture more discriminative skeleton graph features.
-Last, we propose a novel \textit{multi-scale skeleton reconstruction mechanism} to enable our framework to encode skeleton dynamics and high-level semantics from unlabeled skeleton graphs, which encourages learning a discriminative skeleton representation for person Re-ID.
+In this paper, we for the first time propose a Self-supervised Multi-scale Skeleton Graph Encoding (SM-SGE) framework that comprehensively models human body, component relations, and skeleton dynamics from unlabeled skeleton graphs of various scales to learn an effective skeleton representation for person Re-ID.
+Specifically, we first devise multi-scale skeleton graphs with coarse-to-fine human body partitions, which enables us to model body structure and skeleton dynamics at multiple levels.
+Second, to mine inherent correlations between body components in skeletal motion, we propose a multi-scale graph relation network to learn structural relations between adjacent body-component nodes and collaborative relations among nodes of different scales, so as to capture more discriminative skeleton graph features.
+Last, we propose a novel multi-scale skeleton reconstruction mechanism to enable our framework to encode skeleton dynamics and high-level semantics from unlabeled skeleton graphs, which encourages learning a discriminative skeleton representation for person Re-ID.
 Extensive experiments show that SM-SGE outperforms most state-of-the-art skeleton-based methods.
 We further demonstrate its effectiveness on 3D skeleton data estimated from large-scale RGB videos.

 ## Requirements